-As part of a 2030 commitment to transforming packaging sustainability, Diageo collaborated on an innovatie trial to make the most sustainable glass Scotch whisky bottles ever.
-While Diageo's customers expect the brands they enjoy to be in a perfect condition, the wider organisation also wanted to use packaging which has the lowest environmental impact while protecting, delivering and presenting the quality of thier brands - this includes developing options to reuse packaging.
+As part of a 2030 ambition to ensure it is using 100% recycled content in plastic packaging globally, Diageo collaborated on a successful pilot project to make the most sustainable glass Scotch whisky bottles ever.
+While their customers expect the brands they enjoy to be in a perfect condition when purchased, it is also an important part of Diageo's ethos to use packaging which has the lowest environmental impact while protecting, delivering, and presenting the quality of their brands - this includes developing options to reuse packaging.